 Facts: The CDC cautions that the flu illness can vary from mild to severe.
 When severe, it may result in hospitalization and even death.
+The flu resulted in an estimated 52,000 deaths a year between 2010 and 2020, according to the CDC.
 Reducing the risk of flu is especially important for these groups:

 - People who have certain medical conditions, such as asthma, diabetes or chronic lung disease

 - Young children, especially those under 5 years old